-Armed robbers kill Policeman after sighting his service ID Card
+Armed robbers kill policeman after sighting his service ID Card

-A Police Constable has met his untimely death after he was shot by armed men suspected to be robbers.
+A police uconstable has met his untimely death after he was shot by armed men suspected to be robbers.

 According to a police situational report sighted by MyNewsGh.com, Constable Moses Konee who is aged about 29 was riding from Ejura towards Nzema.